 The data is also stored in the log files of our system.
 This data is not stored together with other personal data of the user.

-The legal basis for the temporary storage of the data and the log files is Art.
-6 para.
-1 lit. f DSGVO.
+legal basis for the temporary storage of data and log files is Article 6 Paragraph 1 Letter f GDPR.

 The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user’s computer.
-For this purpose, the user’s IP address must remain stored for the duration of the session.
+For this purpose, the IP address of the user must remain stored for the duration of the session.

-The storage in log files is done to ensure the functionality of the website.
+Storage in log files takes place to ensure the functionality of the website.
 In addition, we use the data to optimize the website and to ensure the security of our information technology systems.
 An evaluation of the data for marketing purposes does not take place in this context.

-The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
 In the case of the collection of data for the provision of the website, this is the case when the respective session has ended.

-In the case of storage of data in log files, this is the case after seven days at the latest.
-Storage beyond this period is possible.
+If the data is stored in log files, this is the case after seven days at the latest.
+Storage beyond this is possible.
 In this case, the IP addresses of the users are deleted or alienated so that it is no longer possible to assign the calling client.

 On our website, we offer users the opportunity to register by providing personal data.
-The data is entered in an input mask and transmitted to us and stored.
-The data is not passed on to third parties.
-The following data is collected during the registration process:
+The data is entered into an input mask and transmitted to us and stored.
+A transfer of data to third parties does not take place.
+The following data is collected as part of the registration process:

-Name; function and department, company, email address, telephone.
+Surname; Function and department, company, email address, telephone

-At this point, the data is to be listed accordingly.
-Examples may include:
+At this point, the data should be listed accordingly.
+Examples can be:

 As part of the registration process, the user’s consent to the processing of this data is obtained.

-Registration of the user is necessary for the provision of certain content and services on our website.
+User registration is required for the provision of certain content and services on our website.

 The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.

-This is the case for the data collected during the registration process when the registration on our website is cancelled or modified.
+This is the case for the data collected during the registration process if the registration on our website is canceled or changed.

-As a user, you have the option to cancel your registration at any time.
+As a user, you have the option to cancel the registration at any time.
 You can have the data stored about you changed at any time.

-Our website contains a contact form that can be used for electronic contact.
-If a user takes advantage of this option, the data entered in the input mask is transmitted to us and stored.
-These data are:
+There is a contact form on our website which can be used for electronic contact.
+If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and saved.
+These dates are:

-Name, function and department, company, email address, telephone.
+Name, position and department, company, email address, telephone

 At the time the message is sent, the following data is also stored:

-Alternatively, it is possible to contact us via the e-mail address provided.
+Alternatively, you can contact us via the email address provided.
 In this case, the user’s personal data transmitted with the e-mail will be stored.

 In this context, the data will not be passed on to third parties.
-The data is used exclusively for processing the conversation.
+The data will only be used to process the conversation.

-The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
-6 (1) lit. f DSGVO.
-If the e-mail contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
-6 para.
-1 lit. b DSGVO.
+The legal basis for the processing of data transmitted in the course of sending an email is Article 6 Paragraph 1 Letter f GDPR.
+If the e-mail contact is aimed at concluding a contract, the additional legal basis for processing is Art.
+6 (1) (b) GDPR.

 The processing of personal data from the input mask serves us solely to process the contact.
-In the case of contact by e-mail, this also constitutes the necessary legitimate interest in processing the data.
+If contact is made by e-mail, this is also the necessary legitimate interest in the processing of the data.

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

 The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
 For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
-The conversation is ended when it is clear from the circumstances that the matter in question has been conclusively clarified.
+The conversation is over when it can be inferred from the circumstances that the facts in question have been finally clarified.